tidyverse/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 3010 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3025 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 54 new problems
+ * We saw 37 new problems
- * We failed to check 47 packages
+ * We failed to check 73 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* AATtools
-  checking examples ...
-ERROR

 * arrow
   checking tests ...
 ERROR

-* bigsnpr
+* cvms
   checking tests ...
-ERROR

-* bruceR
-  checking examples ...
-ERROR

-* cohorts
-  checking examples ...
 ERROR

 * datacleanr
   checking tests ...
 ERROR